Tiernan Watson

 Source Code: GitHub

-Football Manager 2022 & 2023 - Sports Interactive (Current)
+Football Manager 2022 and beyond - Sports Interactive (Aug 2021-current)

 GOSH DRIVE AR Friend (Summer 2019)